sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps

- * Infrastructure to be provided to run the scripts that triggers the temperature trip based on vendor.
+ * Infrastructure will be provided to run the scripts that triggers the temperature trip based on vendor.
  * The following is the example sequence to trigger temperature trip on the dpu
  * In DPU, use `docker exec -it polaris /bin/bash` to bring up the polaris container
  * Create /tmp/temp_sim.json file with dictionary { "hbmtemp": 65, "dietemp": 85}